ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-02.md

 A security list is a virtual firewall for an instance, with rules that specify the types of traffic allowed in and out, called ingress and egress respectively.
 Security lists are enforced at the instance level.
 However, security lists are configured at the subnet level, which means that all instances in a given subnet are subject to the same set of rules.
 The security lists apply to a given instance whether it's communicating with another instance in the VCN or a host outside the VCN.

-For this particular lab we will be adding security rules to allow access to the GIT version control software we'll be installing later.
+For this particular lab we will be adding security rules to allow access to a simple web application that we'll be installing later.

 1. Click on the VCN you created (ex: *Team 100 VCN*) and then choose **Security Lists** from the side panel selections